 When planning kayaking at the Channel Islands, check out Channel Islands Adventure Co.!
 They provide all-inclusive guided kayak tours throughout the Channel Islands National Park for every experience level.
 Whether it’s your first time kayaking or your 100th time, a guided kayak tour with Channel Islands Adventure Company is a once in a lifetime experience.
 Reservations must be made in advance, either by calling them or reserving your space on their website.

 Channel Islands National Park, like many other national parks, is a wonderful place to relax and admire nature at its best.
 As such, the park has only few comfort amenities in order to limit human impact.
 The park does not have cellular or wireless network signal, forcing you to put your phone away and enjoy the moment.
-There is also no running water available, so visitors should plan to bring enough for their stay at the park.
-Outhouses are available by Visitors Centers on the islands and around campgrounds.
+There is running water available at Scorpion and Water Canyon campgrounds but visitors should plan to bring enough for their stay at the park.
+Outhouses are available near the visitor centers on the islands and around Scorpion and Water Canyon campgrounds.
 Rangers are also available to answer questions or assist in case of emergency.
-Naturalists from the National Parks Service or Island Packers guides are also commonly available to give guided hikes around the islands.
+Naturalists from the National Park Service or Island Packers guides are also commonly available to give guided hikes around the islands.
 No services such as food or equipment rental shops are available on the islands, so all meals should be planned and all activities should be reserved in advance.
 An important thing to remember is that there are also no trash services on the island, so everyone must join in the effort of minimizing their footprint by packing out everything they brought with them.

 Step off the beaten path and explore Channel Islands National Park for yourself!
 Begin planning your trip by discovering what the individual islands of Anacapa, Santa Cruz, and Santa Rosa have to offer.